You need to configure both your Inbound Message and Message Status webhooks.

-There are at least two webhooks you may need to configure:
+There are at least two webhooks you must configure:

 - Message Status webhook